explosion-mental/scripts/README.md

 # scripts
 Some usefull scripts or forks of (and of course Luke's scripts).

+There are 3 directories:
+- Divine; experiments, ideas, fun..✝️
+- dmenu, scripts that **can** use dmenu or **hardcoded** to dmenu
+- statusbar, specially for dwmblocks see voidrice from lukesmith

 The important ones are:

 ## termyt
 My 'simple' take on watching youtube.
 Use ytfzf if you are looking for more functionality.
 - -t flag for thumbnails

 **Use** `termyt -h`

 ## dmenurl